 Being adopted — it's been hard on me

 Some believe that you must love yourself before you can love others, which may be partially true.
 You say you feel the need to "get over it," but please keep in mind that the feelings you express are very common among adoptees.
 You may work through your issues and still be able to provide love to others.
 Be gentle with yourself.
-While many people experience feelings of isolation and fears of rejection at various times in their lives, these feelings may be pronounced in people who have been adopted in a more nuanced way.
+While many people experience feelings of isolation and fears of rejection at various times in their lives, these feelings may be pronounced in people who have been adopted.
 Why might this be?

 Many adoptees may be very curious about their unclear origin.
 They may wonder why they were adopted, and often times, this wondering is accompanied by feelings of worry, sadness, and self-doubt.
 Some may ask the question: "Was I put up for adoption because something was wrong with me?"
 Even people who feel very positively about their adoptive families may have issues that stem from being adopted.
 In particular, feelings of sadness may come up during major life milestones (getting a driver's license, graduation, marriage, etc.), during life achievements (winning a big game, earning good grades, getting a promotion), birthdays, or other significant events.
 Feelings of loss are common, even for those who were adopted as babies.